rafaelpfreire/code-snippets/system/system-design.md

 ### SLO
 Short for "service-level objective", SLO is a guarantee given to a customer by a service provider.
 SLOs typically make guarantees on a system's availability, amongst other things.
 SLO constitute an SLA

+## Caching
+Caching is typically used when you need to do a lot of long operations (i.e. networking requests, reads from database, perform long algorithm operations) and you want to avoid doing so.

+### Write Through Cache
+When you write a peace of data, the system will write in both in the cache and in the main source of truth using the same operation.
+With this type you will always have to access the main source of truth in each write operation.
+If you're dealing with static data (doesn't change too often) caches works beautifully, but you're dealing with data that is mutable things start to get tricky.

+### Write Back Cache
+When you write a peace of data, the system will only write in the cache.
+That way your cache would be some time out of sync with your main source of truth.
+Behind the scenes your system should asynchronously update the main source or truth (i.e. database) with the values stored in the cache (based on time or size of the cache).

+Stale Caches that hold stale data

+- Redis: cache solution

 TODO:
 - graylog: https://www.graylog.org/